Fan Fic / Project Tatterdemalion

 A map of the setting for the second story can be found here.

-Several characters who are shinigami in canon are not in this fic — the most important of these being General Yamamoto.
+Several characters who are shinigami in canon are not in this fic — the most important of these being General Yamamoto — and at least two characters who are not canonically shinigami are considered such for fic purposes because "enhanced Quincy" counts

 Recommended on the Bleach fanfiction recs page

 - Action Survivor: Even with the Combat Tentacles, some of the shinigami qualify, especially at first.
-For instance: the scientists who have never before seen combat (and may or may not be Reluctant Monsters afterwards), the Project's doctors/paramedics, a twelve-year-old kid who had to fight off his father's zombified remains, and that one data analyst who woke up with a Hollow in his face.
-Even after most grow into the role of Badass Abnormal, some might still be... delicate (e.g. Hanatarou).
+For instance: the scientists who have never before seen combat (and may or may not be Reluctant Monsters afterwards), the Project's medical staff, a twelve-year-old kid who had to fight off his father's zombified remains, and that one data analyst who woke up with a Hollow in his face.
+Even after most grow into the role of Empowered Badass Normal, some (like Hanatarou) just aren't meant for the thick of combat.

 - Alien Hair: Interesting variation in that it consists of tendrils and by getting close enough for them to interweave, two or more can establish a Psychic Link so intimate that it blocks all other sensory input.

-- Badass Bookworm: Five scientists of various fields, three doctors, a data analyst, an administrator whose encyclopedic knowledge is a job requirement... and that one strike trooper who reads scientific journals for fun.
+- Badass Bookworm: Five scientists of various fields, three doctors, a data analyst, a covert agent who can pass for a scientist, an administrator whose encyclopedic knowledge is a job requirement... and that one strike trooper who reads scientific journals for fun.
 All of these people end up as shinigami.

 - Badass Family: The "family" part is instinctual, and the shinigami are quickly approaching the status of Badass Crew.
 Literally true in the case of Isshin and Kaien, and (depending on how the author assimilates the revelations of the final arc) possibly Ryuuken and Masaki, too.

-- Badass In Charge: Among the shinigami, we have Shunsui Kyoraku and Juushiro Ukitake.
+- Badass in Charge: Among the shinigami, we have Shunsui Kyoraku and Juushirou Ukitake.
 For the rest of the survivors, we have General Yamamoto-Genryusai and Sgt.
 Petrillo of the strikers.

 - Badass Longcoat: Played with.
 Kyoraku first winds up in a pink camo bathrobe that is decidedly not badass.
 He does, however, do badass things while wearing it.

-- Badass Normal: Sergeant Petrillo, General Yamamoto.
+- Badass Normal: Sergeant Petrillo and General Yamamoto.
 Also Ikkaku, Yumichika, and Kaien, before becoming shinigami.

 - Badass Unintentional: At first.
-Killing a Hollow with a chair instead of a flamethrower, freezing a Hollow solid, and outrunning bullets were all reflex actions on the part of unwitting shinigami...
+Killing a Hollow with a chair instead of a flamethrower, freezing a Hollow solid, blowing up the entire physics lab, and outrunning bullets were all reflex actions on the part of unwitting shinigami...
 And then they start figuring out the real extent of their new abilities.

-- Took a Level in Badass: Referenced by name.
+- Took a Level in Badass: ...this trope is referenced by name.

 - Bald of Awesome: Ikkaku, first as a Strike Trooper and then as a shinigami, even though the latter normally grow extra-sensitive not-hair.
 Except for his magenta tentacles.